 Clarity in use of terminology is required because there is no gold standard for clinical assessment of AS and diagnostic assessment opinions by experienced clinicians will be influenced by geographical location, purpose of assessment, local resources available for services, and national ASD guidelines (e.g., New Zealand and Australia have different ASD guidelines and, in Australia, there are different state requirements).

 Diagnostic assessment opinions using DSM-5 may describe AS as Autism Spectrum Disorder, Level 1 (ASD Level 1).
 Sometimes, also known as AS or other terminology for clarification may be included in brackets.
-AS still exists in ICD-10 but may not be included in ICD-11 (due out in 2018) depending upon whether ICD follows direction of DSM.
+The ICD-11 released in June 2018 has followed the direction of DSM-5.

 For all these reasons, this website is called Aspergers.